josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/⚪️_notes_for_white_readers.md

 You may be here because you are trying to centre Palestinians.

-You may be here because you are trying to centre racialised, colonised, occupied, or structurally harmed people more than Jewish people.
+You may be here because you are trying to centre the people who are more racialised, colonised, occupied, or structurally harmed by coercive systems, than Jewish people.

 You may be doing that sincerely.